arnvvd/axigrow/README.md

 ```

 ## Node server
-Launch the Nodeserver to command your Axidraw.
+Launch the Nodeserver to control your Axidraw.

 ```sh
 node nodeserver({Axidraw IP Adress})